Queensland Law Society (QLS) is committed to playing its part in leading the profession towards healthy, safe and sustainable workplaces.

 Any type of behaviour that creates a hostile working environment in the legal profession, or permits such an environment to continue, has negative consequences on the individuals, organisations, the profession and ultimately the community

 As part of our commitment to eliminate sexual harassment, QLS has launched the Sexual Harassment: Changing workplace culture workshop.
 At this event, you will learn about sexual harassment and how it can be addressed.
-Professionally filmed dramatisations, produced for QLS by Donaldson Law, are used in the learning process to assist in identifying inappropriate conduct, procedures, policies and harmful workplace culture.Register
+Professionally filmed dramatisations, produced for QLS by Donaldson Law, are used in the learning process to assist in identifying inappropriate conduct, procedures, policies and harmful workplace culture.Upcoming events

 "This training facilitated meaningful conversations across every level of our organisation in a way that enables advancement towards change and better understanding."